-Established in 1991 and staged every four years, the Melbourne International Chamber Music Competition is one of the most prestigious events of its kind.
+Established in 1991, the Melbourne International Chamber Music Competition (MICMC) is staged every four years, and is one of the most prestigious events of its kind.
 The competition is open to string quartets and piano trios of all nationalities whose members are under the age of 35.
-For the first time it is being produced by Musica Viva Australia, the world’s largest presenter of chamber music, in partnership with Melbourne Recital Centre and the Australian National Academy of Music.
+In 2018, the competition was produced by Musica Viva Australia, the world’s largest presenter of chamber music, in partnership with Melbourne Recital Centre and the Australian National Academy of Music.

 The Melbourne International Chamber Music Competition is one of the world’s great chamber music launching pads.

-We discover and nurture the next generation of ensembles, seeking out musicians who personify chamber music’s ability to engage the head and the heart with performances that thrill, delight and inspire.
+Discovering and nurturing the next generation of ensembles, the competition seeks musicians who personify chamber music’s ability to engage the mind and the heart with performances that thrill, delight and inspire.

-MICMC ensembles ensure a vibrant future for the artform, redefining the intimate relationships between players, audiences, and composers for the 21st century.
+MICMC ensembles ensure a vibrant future for the chamber music, redefining the intimate relationships between players, audiences, and composers for the 21st century.